Coal Procurement in Taipower

-Currently Taipower's annual coal demand is around 27 million MT.
-Coal-fired generation is the lowest cost and base-load electricity generation.
-Electricity generated from coal-fired power plants in 2020 accounts for 36% of Taipower's total electricity generation.
+Currently Taipower's annual coal demand is around 27 million to 28 million Metric Tons ("MT").
+Coal-fired generation is the lowest cost electricity generation.
+Electricity generated from coal-fired power plants in 2023 accounts for 37% of Taipower's total electricity generation.

 II.
 Coal Procurement Policy

 As a state-owned company, Taipower’s procurements of thermal coal are governed by the Government Procurement Act of the Republic of China (the "Act") and conducted through international tenders in a fair and transparent manner.
 Subject to a required ceiling price, tenders are awarded to the qualified bidder with lowest CFR price.